 mean=304=7.5\text{mean} = \frac{30}{4} = 7.5

-1. Dividing by the wrong count.
-You must divide by the number of values, not by the largest value or by a guess.
+• Dividing by the wrong count.
+Divide by the number of values, not the largest value or a guess.

-2. Forgetting a number when you add.
+• Forgetting a number when adding.
 One missing value changes the result.

-Take the numbers 1212, 1515, 99, 1414, and 1010, and find the mean step by step.
-Then change one number to 3030 and see how much the mean moves.
-That quick check makes it clear when the mean is useful and when it can be pulled by an outlier.
+To see the difference for yourself, take 1212, 1515, 99, 1414, and 1010 and find the mean step by step.
+Then change one number to 3030 and watch how far the mean moves.
+That single swap shows exactly when the mean is useful and when an outlier pulls it off-center, which is the moment to prefer the median.

 Need help with a problem?